Taxi insurance concept with meerkat hand, holding a taxi car with a background of stairs and shelves in a dim light room with a bricklayer wall

 Can a taxi be used for personal use?

-You can drive your taxi in your spare time if your insurance policy covers it.
+You can drive your taxi in your spare time if your insurance policy covers it and your local authority permits it.
 Other members of your household probably won’t be covered, unless they’re also registered as a taxi driver.

 How many taxis are required for fleet insurance?